MicroMasters: History

-The development of the MicroMasters was originally conceived at MIT by Sanjay Sarma, with Erdin Beshimov becoming the Founding Director of the program.
+The development of the MicroMasters was originally conceived at MIT by Sanjay Sarma and Erdin Beshimov, with Erdin becoming the Founding Director of the program.
 In its early stage MIT offered the MicroMasters as a pilot within its supply chain management program, consulting industry leaders.
 The idea of the MicroMasters program started out as an iteration of the existing MOOC model when Coursera first started offering specializations for its various disciplines and a response to the changing nature of work as well as the major skills shortage impacting businesses around the world. edX subsequently applied for a trademark for "MicroMasters" in response to Udacity registering "nanodegree" as its trademark in 2014.
 The first 19 MicroMasters programs were subsequently launched in September 2016, in collaboration with 14 different universities.
 This also included Rochester Institute of Technology's MicroMasters in project management, allowing learners to use it to fulfil the prerequisite of project management education for the PMP certification.

 In 2017, General Electric promised to interview any Massachusetts resident who completed a MicroMasters program in supply chain management, cybersecurity, cloud computing, or artificial intelligence.

 In 2018, MIT admitted its first batch of 40 students into its blended supply chain management program from graduates of its MicroMasters program, reducing its usual 10-month program to 5 months.
 This pilot also saw 200,000 people signing up, 19,000 earning certificates and 800 sitting for the final proctored examination.
 It was reported in July 2018 that the students who were admitted into the blended program had better than average scores across the board than those who were in the residential program.